Last Updated on June 3, 2024 by Soumya

 Discover the intriguing underground world of Istanbul on a guided tour of Basilica Cistern.

 Built by Emperor Justinian in the 6th century, the Basilica Cistern is the largest Byzantine cistern in Istanbul.
-It is supported by 336 Corinthian columns and features two Medusa heads that are used as bases for the columns.
-In antiquity, the cistern was used as Constantinople’s water reservoir from where water was supplied to the city.
+It is supported by 336 Corinthian columns and features two Medusa heads as bases for the columns.
+In antiquity, the cistern was used as Constantinople’s water reservoir, from which water was supplied to the city.

 As you descend the stairs to get to the cistern, you can immediately feel a wave of coolness sweep over you.
 It is a great place to explore if you are visiting Istanbul in summer.
 When you are exploring Istanbul in a day, the cistern is best reserved for a hot afternoon like we have in our itinerary now!

-Basilica Cistern is open every day from 9:00am – 7:00pm.
+Basilica Cistern is open every day from 9:00 am – 7:00 pm.
 Tickets cost about 300TL for foreign visitors but be sure to check the cistern’s official website for the latest numbers.
 You can explore the Basilica Cistern on your own or do a guided tour (highly recommended!) of this ancient relic.
-Note that entrance to Basilica Cistern is not covered by the Istanbul Museum Pass.
+Note that the entrance to the Basilica Cistern is not covered by the Istanbul Museum Pass.

 Shop at Grand Bazaar

-All shopping enthusiasts out there, head to Grand Bazaar once you are done with the Basilica Cistern.
-This place is not just the best place to purchase Turkish souvenirs but also a treasure trove of history.
+For all you shopping enthusiasts, head to Grand Bazaar once you are done with the Basilica Cistern.
+This place is not only the best place to purchase Turkish souvenirs but also a treasure trove of history.

 It is literally a maze in here.
 Just enter through one of the gates and wander till you find what to wish to buy.
 Some shopkeepers will beckon to you.
 Others will be too busy chatting.
 You’ll find a water fountain in the middle of nowhere.
 You’ll marvel at the hand-drawn paintings on the arches and the walls.
 The veritable hubbub of this place is intoxicating.